T0mPiggott/ArcMap-Heritage-Tools/README.md

 # ArcMap-Heritage-Tools
-A series of scripts used by heritage department to automate certain tasks
+The Repository contains a series of scripts that I use for daily tasks in ArcMap.